Who We Are

 The Schools will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
 Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the Schools.
 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the DPO at firstname.lastname@example.org.
+If you have any specific queries about how this policy is applied, or wish to request that personal data which you no longer believe to be relevant is considered for erasure, please contact the DC at email@example.com.
 However, please bear in mind that the Schools may have lawful and necessary reasons to hold on to some personal data even following such a request.